anima-wg/brski-cloud/anima-brski-cloud.md

 ## Captive Portals

-A Pledge may be deployed in a network where a captive portal or an intelligent home gateway that provides access control on all connections is also deployed.
+A Pledge might find itself deployed in a network where a captive portal or an intelligent home gateway that provides access control on all connections is also deployed.
 Captive portals that do not follow the requirements of {{?RFC8952}} section 1 may forcibly redirect HTTPS connections.
 While this is a deprecated practice as it breaks TLS in a way that most users can not deal with, it is still common in many networks.